jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 `cs-instance-watcher` daemon contains a pre-built algorithm that reject all new TCP connections toward a user-supplied list of ports while allowing the current established ones to continue.
-The external load-balancer health-checks will thus fail as soon as the instance falls in the 'draining' state allowing a smooth redirection toward other serving instances without users noticing the event.
+The external load-balancer health-checks will thus fail as soon as the instance falls in the `draining` state allowing a smooth redirection toward other serving instances without users noticing the event.

-Users has also the option to write their own logic for reacting to 'draining' or other states by providing user scripts.
+Users has also the option to write their own logic for reacting to `draining` or other states by providing user scripts.
 (See [Configuration](#Configuration)).

 ## Installation